Core Curriculum Conferences

-Held on Fridays at noon, Journal Club provides a forum for the review of 2 papers per week from the current literature on topics of relevance to rheumatology or immunology.
+Held on Fridays at 1:00 pm, Journal Club provides a forum for the review of 2 papers per week from the current literature on topics of relevance to rheumatology or immunology.
 The goal of these sessions is not only to be made aware of important current research findings, but also to learn how to review critically the medical literature.
 One fellow and one faculty present each week.

 Faculty/Fellow Research Conference

 One Friday every month, a faculty member presents an update on their wet or dry lab research.
 Towards the end of each academic year, fellows are afforded an opportunity to present their own scholarly work.
 In addition, the Immunology Seminar Series is held Tuesday afternoons.